 You may be eligible for Approved Owner status, which entitles you to discounted registration fees.
 To qualify, you must have:

-Applications must be received by 1 May every year.
+Applications must be received by 1 May.

 The fee must be paid with your application form either in person at a Council service centre or by cheque if posting your form.
 Payment can also be made by internet banking here – you must use your dog owner number as reference.
 Ring Council on 0800 486 486 if you don’t know your number!